Why purchase miniNodes ARM Low Cost Dedicated Servers?

 ARM Servers are great for developers testing and using lightweight, next generation programming languages and technologies:

-- Databases such as MariaDB, MongoDB, and other NoSQL implementations
+- Databases such as MySQL, MariaDB, MongoDB, Redis, CouchDB, MemSQL, and other NoSQL implementations

 ARM is disrupting the Datacenter and Server ecosystem.
 ARM processor designs are prominent in cell phones and tablets, where efficiency and performance per watt are critical.
 As smartphones, tablets, and connected devices have exploded in growth, so too has the datacenter capacity needed to support those devices and applications.
 Cooling, power, and space are expensive; thus, alternatives to the traditional model are needed.
-ARM is now shipping 64-bit processors and development boards, Android has 64-bit support , and Linux distributions have rapidly evolved and matured their support for the 64-bit ARM architecture.
+ARM has released 64-bit processor cores covering a wide range of power and performance thresholds, and Linux distributions have rapidly evolved and matured their support for the 64-bit ARM architecture.